 Devonport is a ferry port and city located at Mersey River (northern Tasmania).
-The city has population around 30,000.
+The city has a population of around 30,000.
 Devonport and Burnie are northwestern Tasmania's largest seaports.

 Devonport cruise terminal

-Passenger Ferry Terminal in Devonport serves the Bass Strait ferry connections with Australia Victoria), and via Melbourne to Sydney NSW.
-TT-LINE Tasmania operates 2 superfast ferries (Spirit of Tasmania 1, Spirit of Tasmania 2) and offers 2 overnight crossings (each night) leaving simultaneously from Melbourne and Devonport.
+Passenger Ferry Terminal in Devonport serves the Bass Strait ferry connections with Australia (Victoria), and via Melbourne to Sydney NSW.
+TT-LINE Tasmania operates 2 superfast ferries and offers 2 overnight crossings (each night) leaving simultaneously from Melbourne and Devonport.